olaviinha/FinnStonks/README.md

 Purchases and sales are separated by one empty line.
 Lines beginning with character `#` will be ignored, in case you want to play around with the data or ignore certain events for whatever reasons.

+Pay attention that
+- the `# BUYS`, `# SELLS` and `# LOOKOUT` lines stay in place, even if you have no entries under them.
+- the empty lines between these sections stay in place.
+- there is no empty line in the beginning or **the end of the file**.

 Example:
 ```
 # BUYS      event date       pcs     price